meyersj/geotweet/README.md

 ### Dependencies

 + Dependencies for Ubuntu 14.04
-+ If you want to process OSM data you will also need to install a JRE and `Osmosis` installed
++ If you want to process OSM data you will also need to have a JRE and `Osmosis` installed
 ```bash
 sudo apt-get update
 # for pip requirements